Sacramento Pediatric Foot Fracture Lawyer

 This is extremely uncommon in young children and more common in older children.
 This involves the joints between the tarsus and the metatarsals that together form the arch of the foot.
 The mechanism of injury includes direct injuries in which a heavy object is dropped onto the foot which squashes the arch.
 Indirect injuries are more common and involve violent abduction and forced flexion of the foot along with twisting of the forefoot.

 The patient often has swelling on the top of the foot with an inability to ambulate or painful ambulation.
-There may be a deformity due to spontaneous reduction of the ligaments.
+There may be a deformity due to the spontaneous reduction of the ligaments.
 Tenderness over the tarsometatarsal joint can be found.
 Twenty percent of these fractures are initially missed.
-X-ray can show these fractures, especially if oblique views are made.
+An x-ray can show these fractures, especially if oblique views are made.

 Treatment is usually done without surgery.
 Splinting is done first, followed by a short leg cast.
 In nondisplaced fractures, a short leg cast can be placed for 3-6 weeks until the x-ray shows healing.
 Fifth metatarsal fractures may need an intramedullary screw to hold the fracture together because these do not heal as well as the other metatarsals.
 Stress fractures are treated with a short leg walking cast for two weeks or until walking is painless.